asifridwan/react-weather-app/README.md

 Feel free to mess around with the source code to see how I made it !

-Check out the live version : https://asifridwan.github.io/react-weather-app/
+Check out the live version [over here](https://asifridwan.github.io/react-weather-app/)

 ![Alt Text](https://raw.githubusercontent.com/asifridwan/react-weather-app/main/screens/app_demo.gif)